CHRISSY-FRANKY/QUIZLET-2-ANKI/README.md

 # TO DO

-- automate the scraping stage by simply providing the link
-- provide a frontend to improve ease of use
+- create basic static website the will be served
+- create basic server that will serve the user
+- create basic website scraper provided a link